How to Trust Learned Loop Amplitudes: Outlook

 We have established these novel techniques for the finite part of the virtual amplitudes for di-Higgs production in gluon fusion up to two loops, and for Higgs production associated with a top quark pair up to one loop.
 In both cases, challenging phase space regions, such as the virtual top quark pair production threshold in the di-Higgs case or a Coulomb-type singularity in the $t\bar{t}H$ case, are reproduced adequately by the adaptively trained surrogate.

 Using simple network architectures, surrogate amplitudes can be evaluated at least as fast as low-multiplicity leading-order amplitudes, \ie faster than analytically available (multi-scale) two-loop amplitudes and much faster than numerical calculations.
 An efficient way to generate optimal training data is a critical step.
 Our new, adaptive training provides us with accurate surrogates including a reliable and conservative uncertainty estimate, even for non-Gaussian likelihoods and in the presence of challenging phase space features.
-As the performance of the NN-based methods scales favorably with the number of phase space dimensions, they can pave the way to fast Monte Carlo programs for multi-scale processes at NNLO and beyond, provided that similar progress is made on the unresolved real radiation side.
+Our methods will be especially important for pushing the amplitude surrogates to higher loop orders where the singularity structures are richer.
+Another complication at higher loop orders is given by the smaller amount of available training data.
+As the performance of the NN-based methods scales favorably with the number of phase space dimensions, surrogate amplitudes can pave the way to fast Monte Carlo programs for multi-scale processes at NNLO and beyond, provided that similar progress is made on the unresolved real radiation side.